giumonros/Measured-vs-simulated-PV/README.md

 # Measured-vs-simulated-PV

-This repository has been created based on the work presented in the article: [ADD DOI] The aim of this repository is to facilate the data sharing of measured PV profiles and compare measured and simulated PV power production data.
+This repository has been created based on the work presented in this article: https://doi.org/10.1016/j.rser.2024.115044 The aim of this repository is to facilate the data sharing of measured PV profiles and compare measured and simulated PV power production data.
 The README also explains how to use the measured and simulated PV data for e-fuel techno-economic assessments.

 This repository contains:
-- Measured data from real photovoltaic (PV) plants (``Measured PV data`` folder)
+- Measured data from real photovoltaic (PV) plants (``Measured PV data``)
-- Python scripts for extracting PV power production data from PVGIS and Renewables.ninja (``Codes to run`` folder)
-- Python scripts for data analysis and graphs (``Codes to run`` folder)
+- Python scripts for extracting PV power production data from PVGIS and Renewables.ninja, data analysis and graphs (``Codes to run``)
-- Outputs files combining simulated and measured time series (``Simulated and measured PV data`` folder)
+- Outputs files combining simulated and measured time series (``Simulated and measured PV data``)
-- Output graphs for measured vs simulated time series analysis
+- Output graphs for measured vs simulated time series analysis (``Output graphs``)

 ## Sharing PV measured data